View on GitHub

 What we’re building

 Want a chart like this for your team?
 GitClear can generate chart images like these automatically from your programmers publishing their work.
-See also: GitClear pricing, including a free Hobbyist tier that can generate Chart Glimpses.
+See also: GitClear pricing, including a free Hobbyist tier that can generate Snap Changelogs.

 What’s new this week?